pingcap/docs-cn/reference/mysql-compatibility.md

     - Only supports changing the `CHARACTER SET` attribute from `utf8` to `utf8mb4`.
 + `LOCK [=] {DEFAULT|NONE|SHARED|EXCLUSIVE}`: the syntax is supported, but is not applicable to TiDB.
 All DDL changes that are supported do not lock the table.
 + `ALGORITHM [=] {DEFAULT|INSTANT|INPLACE|COPY}`: the syntax for `ALGORITHM=INSTANT` and `ALGORITHM=INPLACE` is fully supported, but it works differently from MySQL because some operations that are `INPLACE` in MySQL are `INSTANT` in TiDB.
 The syntax `ALGORITHM=COPY` is not applicable to TIDB and returns a warning.
++ Multiple operations cannot be completed in a single `ALTER TABLE` statement.
+For example, it's not possible to add multiple columns or indexes in a single statement.

 + The following Table Options are not supported in syntax:
     - `WITH/WITHOUT VALIDATION`